Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Work closely with your doctor to determine the types of treatment that are best for you.
+Work closely with your healthcare provider to determine the types of treatment that are best for you.

-Let your doctor know if you are having uncomfortable side effects.
+Let your healthcare provider know if you are having uncomfortable side effects.

-Don’t stop taking your medications without talking to your doctor first.
+Don’t stop taking your medicines without talking with your healthcare provider first.

 Try eating several small meals a day instead of 3 large ones.